yugur/api/README.md

 # yugur API
-API for the yugur.io crowd-sourced dictionary.
+API for the Yugur Online dictionary.

 # Installation
 Installation assumes a clean Ubuntu/Debian installation that already has Go 1.8 installed.